 Her latest CD of her tunes, the NOLA-inspired jazzy “Ask New Orleans” was laid down with Bill Malchow and Aurora Nealand in New Orleans with the piano, upright and horns of a hot French Quarter Jazz Trio.
 Here are all the liner notes:

-It was mid-October, on my way to Blackpot Music Camp in Louisiana, when I parked on Frenchman Street in New Orleans to ask around for an ensemble to record original songs with.
-After Blackpot, the day after Halloween, I was in the studio with a French Quarter jazz trio.
+It was mid-October, on my way to Blackpot Music Camp in Louisiana, when I parked on Frenchman Street in New Orleans.
+That weekend, I was in the studio with a French Quarter jazz trio.
 See what happens when you “Ask New Orleans!”
 The inspiration for many of these songs came from my travels.

 Photos of band, Frenchman Street, French Quarter, New Orleans, Louisiana: Amy Duckett Wagner Credits: Original songs, lyrics, music and vocals by Amy Duckett Wagner.
 Bill Malchow: piano, viola, accordion, percussion, horn arrangements.
 Aurora Nealand: soprano saxophone, alto saxophone, c-melody saxophone, percussion.
 Ted Long: double bass.